Hernia

 2. Laparoscopic (Keyhole) Hernia Repair – The Best & Modern Treatment

-The laparoscopic hernia repair is the most advanced, safe, and preferred method worldwide.
+The laparoscopic repair is the most advanced, safe, and preferred method worldwide.

 It is a minimally invasive, bloodless, and painless procedure performed using small incisions and a tiny camera (laparoscope).